Collective Co-Leaders

 Rev. Mykal O’Neal Slack

-Mykal has been working in congregations and other faith settings for more than a decade, helping to develop anti-racist and anti-oppressive frameworks for church life, to offer pastoral leadership and educational resources to address sexual orientation and gender identity issues, and to foster community life practices that embody radical welcome and connection.
+Mykal has been working in congregations and other faith settings for two decades, helping to develop anti-racist and anti-oppressive frameworks for church life, to offer pastoral leadership and educational resources to address sexual orientation and gender identity issues, and to foster community life practices that embody radical welcome and connection.

-Mykal currently serves as the Community Minister for Worship & Spiritual Care for Black Lives of Unitarian Universalism (BLUU) and is on the visioning team for the Clearing, an emerging POC, queer, and trans-centered spiritual community.
+In addition to his work with the Transforming Hearts Collective, Mykal serves as the Community Minister for Worship & Spiritual Care for Black Lives of Unitarian Universalism (BLUU).
 Past roles include Co-Director of the Freedom Center for Social Justice; Director of Congregational Life at the Unitarian Universalist Fellowship of Raleigh, NC; Community Life Coordinator and Worship Leader at First Parish Cambridge, Unitarian Universalist; and Director of Worship for the Sanctuary Boston.

 Teo Drake